arunpersaud/TagOrganizer/README.md

 the end of current page.
 One can also go directly to the next/previous page by using 'shift-up' or 'shift-down'.

-Note: After startup, the program is in 'tagging' mode.
-That is the focus is on the tag input widget.
+Note: After startup, the program is in 'navigation' mode.
+That is the focus is on the grid widget.
 To switch between 'tagging' and 'navigation', hit the 'tab' key.

 ### Selecting items